-The cost of operations are scalable depending on how much of the loan administration is dealt with in house.
-For a fully in-house operation the staffing needs would be significant.
-The number of accounts will also be a major factor in the operational costs.
+The cost of operations is scalable depending on how much of the loan administration is dealt with in-house.
+For a fully in-house operation, staffing needs would be significant.
+The number of accounts also will affect operational costs.
 Economies of scale would be created as a program size increases.

-The costs would be associated with the following activities:
+Costs would be associated with the following activities:

 - Accounting and budget services

-- Application processing, evaluation and selection
+- Application processing, evaluation, and selection

 - Communications and client services

 - IT Programming

 - AAG support

 - Loan origination and contract management

 - Loan payments

 - Loan tracking and data reporting

 - Loan repayment collections and monitoring

-Different aspects of operations could be outsourced to third parties which would reduce agency operational costs.
-However these costs would ultimately be paid through fees and interest by borrowers.
+Different aspects of operations could be outsourced to third parties, which would reduce agency operational costs.
+However, these costs ultimately would be paid through fees and interest by borrowers.